 In any event, that must have initially been a scene of some chaos and terror in that synagogue on that Sabbath.
 I think any of us would be terrified by encountering and recognizing the voice of evil anywhere, let alone in a Sanctuary, a Holy place of worship.
-The appearance of true evil speaking out loud right here would have many of us running for the doors, which reminds me of a joke from my sister Sue that I used a few years ago.
+The appearance of true evil speaking out loud right here would have many of us running for the doors, which reminds me of a joke from my sister Sue that some of you have heard before.
 I don't usually include full jokes in a sermon, but the image of people running for the doors amidst the struggle with evil is too strong to resist.
 According to the joke, Satan appeared at the front of the church one Sunday morning, and the congregation did just what we might expect - they ran for the doors.
 All except for one old gentleman who remained sitting calmly in his pew.
 The devil approached him and roared, "Do you know who I am?"
 The man calmly and quietly replied, "Yep".
 "Do you know what I can do?"
 Satan roared with brimstone breath.
 "Yep", replied the man.
-"Why then aren't you afraid?", Satan bellowed in frustration.
-The old man replied, "Been married 48 years to your sister."
+"Why then aren't you afraid?"
+Satan bellowed in frustration.
+Without batting an eyelash the old man replied, "Been married 48 years to your sister."

-Amusing as that may be, it is but one of the ways we minimize the all-too-real presence of evil, and attempt to ignore the impact of evil.
-We shy away from acknowledging evil, and so I'm sure we would, like the worshipers in that synagogue, be amazed beyond all telling to observe a teacher calmly and with a simple command dismiss and destroy that evil presence.
-And so perhaps we can begin to understand why the people in that synagogue were so amazed, and so quick to acknowledge Jesus as teaching with all authority and power.
+Amusing as that may be, it is but one of the ways we minimize the all-too-real presence of evil and attempt to ignore the impact of evil.
+We shy away from even acknowledging evil and so I'm sure we would, like the worshipers in that synagogue, be amazed beyond all telling to observe a teacher calmly and with a simple command dismiss and destroy that evil presence.
+Perhaps we can begin to understand why the people in that synagogue were so amazed, and so quick to acknowledge Jesus as teaching with all authority and power.
 They saw first-hand His power and authority.
-They saw the astonishing power and authority and obvious goodness of Jesus, and spread his fame through all the region.
+They saw the astonishing power and authority and obvious goodness of Jesus and spread his fame throughout the entire region.